-Let's go through each one:
+Let's go through each one.

-Since "guideline" child support in Orange County (like every county) is calculated by the use of a computer program (programs are either dissomaster or x-spouse, depending on the user), inputting this simple data 99 out of 100 times produces the correct child support number.
+Since "guideline" child support is calculated by the use of a computer program (programs are either Dissomaster or X-Spouse, depending on the user), inputting this simple data 99 out of 100 times produces the correct child support number.
 You may wonder, "that's it?
 It's just those two factors?"
 No, there is a bit more involved like mortgage interest deductions that one or both parents pay, the out of pocket cost of health insurance for the children, child care costs, mandatory retirements deducted from pay (which very few employers do) and others but, for the most part, all of that data is very easily gathered and inputted.

 Self employment income almost always causes friction between parents on child support cases.
 The parent who is self employed often claims he or she makes less than what the other parent alleges.
 Since income is a factor is child support, it's sometimes necessary to engage in litigation and "discovery" (formal requests for information) to determine what that self employment income may be.
 Forensic accountants are hired if the disagreement is a large one and the self employed parent makes a significant amount of money more than the other.

-Whether or not a parent or both are W2 wage earners or self employed, a disagreement on the actual amount of time each spends with the child or children is the single most important factor in calculating child support.
+Whether or not a parent or both are W-2 wage earners or self employed, a disagreement on the actual amount of time each spends with the child or children is the single most important factor in calculating child support.
 In fact, in many cases, a time share of a parent can make the issue of income matter very little to the ultimate child support amount.

 For example, let's say there are two children and the father makes $100,000.00 per year.
 Let's also assume the mother doesn't have an income but the father claims she should be working and can earn up to $30,000.00 per year.
 Assume also that the father has a minimal time share with the children - for our hypothetical 5%.
 In such a situation, the mother's lack of income or even imputed (assumed) income at $30,000.00 per year makes very little difference to the ultimate child support amount.
 How is that possible?

-Cases that involve time share disputes often result from a lack of a custody order, vague orders or parents who have decided between themselves to divert from Court orders.
+Cases that involve parenting time disputes often result from a lack of a custody order, vague orders or parents who have decided between themselves to divert from Court orders.
 These are resolved in the following ways: (1) A hearing is held where both parents testify, produce visitation logs and witnesses who can attest to time share.
 Children can even testify in such cases, depending on the age of the child, or (2) The parents settle on a time share going forward and that time share being written in an agreement which the Court then approves.

 Which is best?
 Settlement?
 Litigation?
 That is something you will learn once you consult with us.
 We analyze every important aspect of your case to give you the best options.